Align Probiotic Review: Digestive Support or Waste of Money?

 We don't currently recommend Align due to the inclusion of three questionable inactive ingredients, including a preservative that was described as toxic when ingested in a medical review.

-Align is unlikely to cause side effects, although in individuals with poor gut health it may cause slight digestive discomfort like bloating.
+Align is unlikely to cause side effects in healthy individuals, although in individuals with poor gut health it may cause slight digestive discomfort like bloating.